 I grew up on Chicago's Northwest side.
-My poetry and fiction live there, exploring themes of masculinity, loneliness, fatherhood, and collective memory.
+This is where my poetry and fiction live, exploring the architecture of strip malls and alleys, the weight of loneliness, and collective memory.

 "The earth is round; let us not be too attached, then, to directions."